wdblair/packitup/native/README.md

 emulate the payload.

 In order to run this code, you will need to have openssl available as a static library.

-Any code here is made purely in an academic way for a class on software security.
-It is developed in the pursuit of academic curiosity and is _not_ intended to be used for constructing actual viruses/malware, nor would it be at all useful for such a purpose.